hackclub/hackclub/workshops/collaborative_sketch/README.md

 Much like we did in the last workshop, we'll need to create an app within Firebase.
 In this project, we'll be using Firebase to store the points of what we're drawing on our canvas.

-Let's head over to our [Firebase dashboard](https://console.firebase.google.com/) and create a new project, which we will name `collab-sketch`.
+Let's head over to our [Firebase dashboard](https://console.firebase.google.com/) and create a new project, which we will name `collaborative-sketch`.

 We'll also: